Skip to main content

 • outbound email encrypted with S/MIME

-• outgoing mail contains an ics file attachment for an invite
+• outgoing mail contains an ics file attachment for a calendar invite

 • recipient views message in Microsoft Outlook client